XOP/css-codeguide/src/md/file-structure.md

     ...
 ```

-Large modules may consist of multiple parts for the sake of readability:
+Large components may consist of multiple parts for the sake of readability:
 ```
 css/
     header/
-        header-layout.css
+        header-layout.css (*)
         header-logo.css
         header-navigation.css
         ...
     ...
 ```
+(*) notice the main component prefix, "header-" in this case.
+This is optional, but may solve search issues in IDE.

-It can also be convenient to separate core modules - "atoms" and "molecules" - modules, that consist of other modules *or* unique and used just once:
+It can also be convenient to separate core modules - "atoms" and "molecules" - components, that consist of other components *or* unique and used just once:
 ```
 css/
     base/